-During 2019 the Investigative Division received 414 complaints, however, due to an existing backlog of investigations, 23 of the complaints that were received in 2019 will be processed in 2020.
-Of those 391 complaints processed in 2019, 44 were opened as full investigations.
-The Commission ultimately issued 18 public Orders finding violations of the Ethics Act by public officials/public employees.
+During 2020 the Investigative Division received 314 complaints which were all processed in 2020.
+Of those 314 complaints processed in 2020, 36 were opened as full investigations.
+The reduction in the number of complaints received in 2020 may be attributed to the COVID pandemic.
+As such, the number of investigations initiated was also influenced.
+The Commission ultimately issued 14 public Orders finding violations of the Ethics Act by public officials/public employees.

-The Orders issued by the Commission in 2019 resulted in findings of violations of the Ethics Act and the imposition of financial penalties against a number of public officials/public employees, including a state university official, members of the boards of trustees of state universities, a state official, a former state representative, and local public officials of boroughs, townships, school districts, charter schools and authorities.
-The Orders found violations for filing backdated Statements of Financial Interests and conflicts of interest, including diverting public monies for personal gain.
+The Orders issued by the Commission in 2020 resulted in findings of violations of the Ethics Act and the imposition of financial penalties against a number of public officials/ public employees including a county director of elections, a member of the board of trustees of a state hospital, a state representative, a former supervisory agent with the attorney general's office, and local public officials of boroughs, townships, school districts, charter schools and authorities.
+The Orders found violations for conflicts of interest, including diverting public monies for personal gain, and violations for back-dated Statements of Financial

-Orders of note issued by the Commission in 2019 included the following:
+Orders of note issued by the Commission in 2020 included the following:

-Order No. 1763: Linda Tarlecki.
-Issued October 31, 2019.
+Order No. 1771: Marisa Crispell.
+Issued June 24, 2020.